Data Sources & Attribution

 Public DomainRisk

-Comprehensive disaster risk assessment covering 18 natural hazard types, including composite risk scores, social vulnerability, community resilience, and expected annual loss estimates.
+Comprehensive disaster risk assessment covering 18 natural hazard types, including composite risk scores and expected annual loss estimates.

 Data Vintage: